Intermesh/groupoffice-docs/upgrade/debian.rst

 2. Then open your browser to update the database.

+4. Make sure to install the latest license key from our website if you run the professional version.

-3. Major release upgrades can't be skipped so you need to do them step by step.
+5. Major release upgrades can't be skipped so you need to do them step by step.
    Adjust the repository to the next major release in '/etc/apt/sources.list.d/groupoffice.list':

     - For 6.8 change it to::